 Incoming students must submit the MassArt Immunization Record Form, completed and signed by a physician, no later than June 15th, 2018.
 Completed forms should be sent to the Counseling and Wellness Center.
 Students who have not submitted this form will not be allowed on campus: you will not be allowed to move into on-campus housing, swipe into on-campus buildings, or attend class.

 Massachusetts State Law requires all students enrolled for at least 9 credits to have health insurance.
 Unless proof of comparable coverage is provided, you must participate in the MassArt Student Health Insurance Plan.
 To participate in the MassArt Insurance Plan, you must be enrolled for at least 9 credits and in a degree granting program.
 All international students must participate in the MassArt Student Health Insurance Plan.

 All undergraduate students who do not fill out the necessary online form will automatically be billed for health insurance.

 Discover what it's like on MassArt's campus.
 View our Events Calendar and check out upcoming lectures, visiting artists, and exhibitions!

 FALL CLASSES AND REGISTRATION

-Incoming students will be automatically registered for classes beginning in June.
-Tentative schedules can be accessed via daVinci.
+Incoming students will be automatically registered for classes beginning in July.
+Tentative schedules can be accessed via the Student Service website.
 Please note schedules are not considered final until the end of August.